 Department of Electrical Engineering

-Dr. Das' research expertise include Semiconductor Optoelectronic Materials and Devices, Thin-film and Nanocrystalline Solar Cells, Photovoltaic and Renewable Energy Harvesting Systems, and High Energy Radiation Detectors.
-Dr. Das has authored/co-authored more than twenty research articles published in international journals and conference proceedings.
+Dr. Das' research expertise include Semiconductor Optoelectronic Materials and Devices, Thin-film and Nanocrystalline Solar Cells, Photovoltaic and Renewable Energy Harvesting Systems, and Solid-State Detectors and Sensors.
+Dr. Das has authored/co-authored more than 30 articles published in international journals and conference proceedings.
 His current research interests include:

-- Technology enhanced tools, devices, and pedagogical framework for engineering education in the core electrical engineering areas.
+- Technology enhanced tools and pedagogical framework for education in electrical engineering and closely related fields.